dentarg/auth0-blog/_posts/2017-08-18-integrating-spring-data-jpa-postgresql-liquibase.markdown

 ## Next Steps: Defining a RESTful API and Querying the Database

-So far we have defined five entities that will hold the data that flows on our application.
+So far, we have defined five entities that will hold the data that flows on our application.
 We also integrated PostgreSQL, with the help of Spring Data JPA, to persist this data and configured Liquibase to automatically run scripts that keep our database synced up with the entities structure.
 What we need now is to start defining the RESTful endpoints of our API that will support external clients (e.g. web application and iOS/Android mobile apps).
 This feature will be addressed in another article that will be released soon.
 Stay tuned!